jahschwa/sibyl/README.md

 actually have to be running on the Pi.
 It just needs to be able to reach the Pi's HTTP interface.
 The `library` plug-in commands, however, do assume the bot is running on the same box as XBMC.
 Plesae note the port on which the web server is running when you activate it.
-For example, you might set `xbmc_ip = 127.0.0.1:8080` in the config.
+For example, you might set `xbmc.ip = 127.0.0.1:8080` in the config.

 ## CEC